confuzzledduck/folksy-shop/README.md

 - Allow blog user to mark certain items as featured.
 - Allow ordering of items (rather than just reverse-Folksy order).
 - Proper admin area pages.
+- Allow the addition of 3rd party external links (ie. to Etsy) to items.

 Limitations
 -----------